anshori/laravel-crud-photo-geotag/README.md

 ## About

 This application is a simple CRUD application that allows users to upload geotagged photos and get location coordinates from them.
 This application uses LeafletJS to display photo locations on a map.
+Developed using laravel 11.x.

 ## Features